What is collaboration and why is it important? How is creativity promoted through diverse, multidisciplinary collaboration?

 Any creative individual who has an idea, ideal, concept, prototype or product to test can follow the principles of co-design to gather participants’ feedback, reactions and preferences (Sanders and Stappers, 2008).

-To sum up, as you can see from Figure 4.2.1. above, when you are the owner of a radically creative idea, you can choose between open and closed forms of collaboration or a mixture of these.
-As the proverb says it, ‘If you want to go fast, go alone; if you want to go far, go together.’
-Be mindful though, of why you want to collaborate and who you ask to contribute, to best be able to choose your approach for the possible results you desire.
+To sum up, as you can see from Figure 4.2.1. above, when you have a radically creative idea, you can choose between open and closed forms of collaboration or a mixture of the two.
+Be mindful though, of why you want to collaborate and who you ask to contribute so you can choose an approach that’s the best match for your situation and goals.

 Case study